 (#32) Page request limit reached

 If you receive this message, you are hitting Facebook's API call limit for the page.
 Facebook made some changes to their API back in 2016 and now impose limits on a page-by-page basis.

-Any calls made to the Pages API during the time when the Page management app remains "rate limited" for the 24-hour window exceeding the Page's allowed limit will result in Error Code 32.
+Any calls made to the Pages API when the Page management app remains "rate-limited" for the 24-hour window exceeding the Page's allowed limit will result in Error Code 32.

 The workaround is to wait a few minutes, then try again.
 Also, disconnect any extra third-party apps connected to the page if you can.